Brussels at pains to sustain crisis-fighting momentum

 With Finland, Austria and other northern European states largely leaning the same way as Berlin, Spain has less incentive to take the plunge.
 The expectation remains that it will eventually do so, perhaps around the time of the next EU summit in mid-October, but until it does, the market will be agitated and yields could well drift higher still.

 “The market is pondering whether or when Spain might require a bailout,” said Rabobank rate strategist Richard McGuire.
-“The realization is dawning it might not be rushing.”
+“The realisation is dawning it might not be rushing.”

 Greece remains far deeper in the mire than Spain and is way off meeting debt reduction targets demanded as part of its bailout.
 The euro zone is going to have to find a way to keep that show on the road for at least some while longer or risk plunging the currency bloc into even deeper crisis.